 - This program is not available to individuals whose insurance premiums are all or partially paid for by their employer.

 Medical Social Workers can help you with the application process and submit the completed application to Office of AIDS (OA) on your behalf.

 OA-HIPP clients can remain on the program as long as the services are needed and they continue to meet all the program requirements.
 Once approved and enrolled in the program, each OA-HIPP client will be required to re-enroll annually and re-certify six months later.

 Early Intervention Services

-Early Intervention Services (EIS) are available through Contra Costa Regional Medical Center's Richmond Health Center, North Richmond Center for Health, Pittsburg Health Center, and Martinez Health Center.
+Early Intervention Services (EIS) are available through Contra Costa Regional Medical Center's West County Health Center, Pittsburg Health Center, Brentwood Health Center and Martinez Health Center.
 The goal of the EIS program is to keep HIV positive men and women healthier longer.
 Physicians knowledgeable in the latest HIV treatment guidelines, provide specialty appointments in Infectious Disease Clinics.
 Medical Social Workers, Outreach Workers and Nurses work as a team to support patients in making and keeping appointments, understanding their medications and accessing necessary clinical and support services.
-Contact 925-313-6771 and ask to speak to a staff person supporting the region of the county in which you receive services.
+Contact 925-313-6771 and ask to speak to a medical social worker to enroll in services.

 Partner Counseling & Referral Services (PCRS)

 PCRS is a service that helps people who are HIV-positive (those living with HIV or AIDS) talk to their partners (current or past) who may have been exposed to HIV.
 PCRS is a free, voluntary and confidential service.
-Call the AIDS program at 925-313-6771 or toll-free at 1-800-287-0200 for more information about this service.
+Call the HIV/AIDS & STD program at 925-313-6771 or toll-free at 1-800-287-0200 for more information about this service.